PagerDuty/incident-response-docs/docs/training/overview.md

 If you want to learn more about NIMS, we recommend the [ICS-100](https://training.fema.gov/is/courseoverview.aspx?code=IS-100.b) and [ICS-700](https://training.fema.gov/is/courseoverview.aspx?code=IS-700.a) online training courses, which go over NIMS and the Incident Command System (You can also take an online examination after training in order to get a certificate from FEMA).
 There is also a wealth of [additional training material and courses from FEMA](https://training.fema.gov/nims/) on NIMS, which I would encourage you to look at.

+If you're based in the US and interested in taking a more active incident response role in your community, we recommend investigating your local [CERT programs](https://www.fema.gov/community-emergency-response-teams) (Community Emergency Response Teams).
+Many cities offer CERT training, after which you can volunteer as a CERT contributor within your community.
+Not only is it an opportunity to get real world experience with disaster response, but the skills you learn can be applied to everyday life too.

 Also take a look at the [Additional Reading](/#additional-reading) section on the home page.